Duct Leakage Test in South Orange Village, NJ

 Local Energy Audits — affordable duct leakage test in South Orange Village, NJ

-If you’d like to book a test, call us during business hours or contact us online to request an appointment.
+If you’d like to schedule a test, call us during business hours or contact us online to request an appointment.

 The Duct Leakage Test Steps Explained

-A duct leakage test begins with the technician sealing all ducts and registers using duct mask tape across the supply and return sides.
+A duct leakage test begins with all ducts and registers being sealed using duct mask tape on the supply and return sides.

-After the registers are sealed, we attach the duct tester directly to the unit or to one primary return.
+After the registers are sealed, we hook the duct tester to the HVAC unit or a main return.

 Schedule Your Duct Leakage Test in South Orange Village, NJ

-We use industry-standard duct blaster equipment and supply on-site guidance to help you pass your test, reduce energy loss, and maintain the long-term health of your HVAC system.
+We use industry-standard duct blaster equipment and give on-site guidance to help you pass your test, minimize energy waste, and support the long-term health of your HVAC system.

 Serving homeowners, builders, and contractors across South Orange Village, NJ with dependable and energy-efficient testing solutions.